What information should you include on a CV?

 When you are listing your achievements in this section, only list 3 to 6 of your most important work achievements; your other achievements can be described under the work experience section.
 You should only list achievements which are relevant to your next job and indicate how you achieved them.

-This section is very important as an employer will only invite you for an interview if they can see a benefit in doing so.
+As professional CV writers, we feel that your Major Achievements section are very important as an employer will only invite you for an interview if they can see a benefit in doing so.
 Your achievements may sell you to an employer and make them choose you for an interview rather than someone else.
 For this reason it is vital that you think carefully about your achievements.

 List any computer skills you have, including the make and type of equipment you are familiar with, the software and operating system used, e.g. IBM compatible PC, Microsoft Windows 95, Microsoft Office 97.